October is the beginning of Q4 and the fall season, though technically, that’s 9/23 😬 but we’re not here to talk about seasonal technicalities.

 October has a few holidays and opportunities for sales before the rest of the quarter arrives.
 Starting with National Pumpkin Spice Day on October 1st.
-We all know the pop culture phenomenon that is the Pumpkin Spice Latte (and just general pumpkin goodies).
-Make the most of its popularity with a themed campaign promoting related items like candles, decor, etc. If that doesn’t quite work, try a VIP campaign offering a PSL on you to your top customers.
+We all know the phenomenon that is the Pumpkin Spice economy (and just general pumpkin decor).

-An interesting holiday that I guarantee you haven’t heard of is National Get to Know Your Customer’s day on October 20th (it also falls three more times a year on the first Thursday of every quarter).
-This isn’t necessarily a great sales opportunity but does present the opportunity to connect with customers and gather some zero-party data.
+An interesting holiday that I guarantee you haven’t heard of is National Get to Know Your Customer’s Day on October 19th (it also falls three more times a year on the first Thursday of every quarter).
+This isn’t necessarily a great sales opportunity, but does present the opportunity to connect with customers and gather some zero-party data.
 Send out a survey asking customers for feedback on products, marketing, features, preferences, etc.

 83% of consumers are willing to share personal information in exchange for a personalized experience, so you’ll likely see a solid amount of engagement from your customers.
-But if you want to couple the ask with an incentive (like say coffee on you or something else)–then you’ll see even better results.
+But if you want to couple the ask with an incentive (like “Coffee’s on us today!” or something else)–then you’ll see even better results.